 Part of swinging the weight upward is pushing the weight with your hips for momentum.
 If you don't, you'll find yourself doing a lot of upper-body muscle work.
 However, this can cause you to fatigue very quickly.

-Do yourself a favor and use the momentum from this hip pop to move the weights upward.
+Do yourself a favor and use the momentum from your hips to move the weights upward.

 Hex dumbbells are the ones with heads that have flat sides.
 For this exercise, they'll be super important.
 If you use circular dumbbells, it will be hard to keep them stable in the push-up position.

 If the dumbbell rolls, you could tweak your shoulder in a way you don't want to.
 As someone who's tweaked their shoulder before, that is not fun.
-When you injure your shoulder, you'll realize just how much they do for you on a daily basis.
+When you injure your shoulder, you'll realize just how much they do for you daily.

 A lot more bad can come from using heavy weight than good.
 This rule applies to the devil press especially.
 I'm not discouraging anyone from lifting heavy, that would be misleading.

 What I am saying is you should pick a weight you can comfortably do for more than a few reps.
 You don't want to get fatigued with a bunch of weight overhead.
-You also don't want your lower back to cave from choosing weight that's too heavy.
+You also don't want your lower back to cave from choosing a heavy weight.

 In the devil press, your legs and shoulder should be the most fatigued by the end.
 Nothing else should bug you too much.
 Well, except for your pride when you realize just how hard these can be!